 ….An estimated 722,300 injury and illness cases were reported in 2014 among the approximately 18.3 million state and local government workers–for example, police protection and fire protection– resulting in a rate of 5.0 cases per 100 full-time workers.
 The rate among these workers was relatively unchanged from a year earlier (5.2 cases) but was higher than the rate among private industry workers (3.2 cases) in 2014.
 Nearly 4 in 5 injuries and illnesses reported in the public sector occurred among local government workers in 2014, resulting in an injury and illness rate of 5.4 cases per 100 full-time workers–higher than the 4.1 cases per 100 full-time workers in state government…..

 Nonfatal injury and illness rates by state, 2014

-Source: U.S. Department of Labor, Bureau of International Labor Affairs (ILAB), October 2015
+Source: U.S. Department of Labor, Bureau of Labor Statistics, The Economics Daily, November 06, 2015

 From the summary:

 ….Data from a variety of sources contribute to this broad picture of strong growth and shared prosperity for the early postwar period, followed by slower growth and growing inequality since the 1970s.
 Within these broad trends, however, different data tell slightly different parts of the story (and no single source of data is better for all purposes than the others).

 This guide consists of four sections.
 The first describes the commonly used sources and statistics on income and discusses their relative strengths and limitations in understanding trends in income and inequality.
 The second provides an overview of the trends revealed in those key data sources.
 The third and fourth sections supply additional information on wealth, which complements the income data as a measure of how the most well-off Americans are doing, and poverty, which measures how the least well-off Americans are doing…..

 Source: Bruce D. Meyer, Nikolas Mittag, NBER Working Paper No. 21676, October 2015